Drew Brees

-Brees played college football at Purdue University, where he set the Big Ten Conference records for completions, attempts, and yards.
-Despite his collegiate success, questions over his height and arm strength caused him to not be selected until the second round of the 2001 NFL Draft by the San Diego Chargers.
+Brees played college football for the Purdue Boilermakers, setting the Big Ten Conference records for completions, attempts, and yards.
+Due to questions over his height and arm strength, he was not selected until the second round of the 2001 NFL draft by the San Diego Chargers.
 Brees initially struggled before having a breakout season in 2004, earning him Pro Bowl and Comeback Player of the Year honors.
 Re-signed to a one-year contract, Brees suffered a potentially career-ending injury the following season, which resulted in the Chargers allowing him to leave in free agency.
 Joining the Saints, he brought new success to a franchise that had only seven winning seasons, five playoff appearances, and one postseason win during the 39 years prior to his arrival.
-From 2006 to 2020, Brees led the Saints to nine playoff appearances, seven division titles (including four consecutive from 2017 to 2020), three NFC Championship Game appearances, and the franchise's first Super Bowl title in Super Bowl XLIV over the Indianapolis Colts, earning him the game's MVP award.
+From 2006 to 2020, Brees led the Saints to seven division titles (including four consecutive from 2017 to 2020), nine playoff appearances, nine playoff wins, three NFC Championship Game appearances, and the franchise's first title in Super Bowl XLIV, earning him the game's MVP award.

-At the conclusion of his 15 seasons in New Orleans, Brees extended his total Pro Bowl selections to 13 and was twice named Offensive Player of the Year.
+By the conclusion of his 15 seasons in New Orleans, Brees had extended his total Pro Bowl selections to 13 and was twice named Offensive Player of the Year.
 He also led the NFL in passing yards a record seven times.
-Brees retired after the 2020 season and spent the 2021 season as an analyst on NBC Sunday Night Football.
-In 2022, he returned to Purdue as an interim assistant football coach.
+Brees retired after the 2020 season and spent the following year as an analyst on NBC Sunday Night Football.
+He also served as an interim assistant football coach with Purdue in 2022.